selcuksert/task-manager/README.md

 </p>

 ## ksqlDB
-There exists a [documentation](./docker/compose/kafka/ksql/README.md) on ksql statements used in this projects.
+There exists a [documentation](./docker/compose/kafka/ksql/README.md) on ksql statements used in this project.

 ### Statistics Page
 The project brings a statistics page comprised of React Plotly charts fed with real time data from ksqlDB queries.
 The task distribution graph has the ability to set window size and historical framing (as a baseline to re-playing) based on date and time: